Inspired by our favorite diner in Baltimore, the Papermoon Cheesesteak is a quirky and nontraditional take on the

 - On a sheet tray lined with aluminum foil, arrange the two split ciabatta rolls so the insides are facing up.
 Spread the insides with butter or mayo (and whole grain mustard, if you're using it).
 On the bottom halves of the ciabatta rolls layer approximately ⅓ of the Havarti cheese.
 On the top halves, layer the remaining ⅔ cheese.
 Toast in the oven for 3-5 minutes until cheese is bubbly and melty.

-- Remove the ciabatta halves from the oven.
+- Remove the ciabatta from the oven.
 Layer the bottom half of each sandwich with the sliced steak and as much of the onion/pepper mixture as you want.
-Then immediately close the sandwiches, pressing down so the melty cheese seals the bread together.
+Immediately close the sandwiches, pressing down so the melty cheese seals the bread together.
 Serve warm.

 - If you're feeling exceptionally lazy or don't feel like taking the extra step, you can cook the peppers and onions all at once in step 1.